-We did not pay any compensation to our executive officers, nor did we make any grants of plan-based awards of any kind to them for the fiscal year ended December 31, 2010.
-None of our executive officers received any options or stock grants for the fiscal year ended December 31, 2010.
+We are externally managed by PRCM Advisers under the terms of a Management Agreement, pursuant to which PRCM Advisers provides us with all of the personnel required to manage our operations, including our executive officers.
+We did not pay any compensation to our executive officers, nor did we make any grants of plan-based awards, stock options or stock grants of any kind to them for the fiscal year ended December 31, 2011.
 We do not provide any of our executive officers with pension benefits or nonqualified deferred compensation plans.
-We do not have any employment agreements with any persons and are not obligated to make any payments to any of our executive officers upon termination of employment or a change in control of us.
+We do not have any employment agreements with any persons and are not obligated to make any payments to any of our executive officers upon termination of employment or a change in control of the Company.